It is such a privilege to include this wonderful film by Katie Lincoln.

 For everyone that knows of Reilly’s Bar, and indeed the brilliant game of 45 that takes part there every Friday night, you’ll appreciate the truly unique nature of this place and weekly event.

-Personally, this card game should be remembered up there with the Round Tower, the Cliff Walk, Declan’s Stone and lots of other things that people think off when they think of Ardmore.
+Personally, this card game should be remembered up there with the Round Tower, the Cliff Walk, Declan’s Stone, and lots of other things that people think of when they think of Ardmore.

 Truly a special place and game.
 And, Katie Lincoln and Michael O’Reilly have preserved this for generations to come.

 This insightful documentary is directed by Katie Lincoln and produced by Ruth Treacy (Tailored Films).
 The director of photography is Julianne Forde and the editor is David O’Brien.

 “45 is the great card game of the Irish countryside.
 What do you do to get by on the long lonely nights?
 For Michael, Tommy and Brian – they play 45.”

 We would like to thank Katie Lincoln and Ruth Treacy of Tailored Films for letting us show this film on our heritage site.